Davsan88/guidesAndNotes/aws_practitioner.md

 ### Access Keys
 Access keys are a combination of an access key ID and a secret access key used to sign programmatic requests to AWS, providing secure access to AWS services.

+### AWS Documentation
+AWS Documentation is the comprehensive and official resource for learning about AWS services, including guides, tutorials, API references, and best practices to help users effectively utilize AWS services.

 ## Shared Responsibility Model